khaldevmedia/arabic-datetime/README.md

 ### 2. Time

-The ArabicTime class has one method that returns a time object as a string using the Eastern Arabic numerals.
+The ArabicTime class has one method that returns arabic time a string using the Eastern Arabic numerals.
 It takes two parameters: `format` with default value as `"HMS"` and `separator` with default value as `":"`.

 ```python
 import datetime